What Are the Laws on Police Body-Worn Cameras?

 With this information, you can search online for “how to request police body-worn camera footage in [city, county, or state].”
 You can also call the law enforcement agency or check out its website.
 Look for something along the lines of “records or data requests,” “public records access,” or “application for records release.”
 Some agencies have a page dedicated to requests for body-cam footage.
 Federal requests fall under the Freedom of Information Act (FOIA).

 Before making the request, review any information and sample requests provided online.
 Data requests have specific requirements.
 Some agencies have applications online, while others require a formal letter (some have samples).
 Fees also likely apply.
 The agency may charge you for the video, time spent looking for it, and time spent redacting confidential portions.
-You'll want to carefully review what information you need to submit, whether the footage can be released, and what deadlines might apply.
+(These fees can add up quickly.)
+You’ll want to carefully review what information you need to submit, whether the footage can be released, and what deadlines might apply.
 Individuals shown in the video may have additional rights to request the footage or ask for their images to be redacted.

 If you feel your rights were violated by police, you might want to contact a civil rights attorney.
 For anyone facing criminal charges, talk to your criminal defense attorney or public defender.
 Civil rights organizations, like the ACLU, often have helpful information and resources on privacy rights online for free.